 To make matters even worse, you learn that the driver who hit you only had the minimum insurance coverage.
 It won’t be nearly enough money to cover your claim.
 How will you pay for your medical expenses?
 What about lost income and basic living expenses?
 How will you provide for yourself and your family?

 Unfortunately, this scenario plays out far too often in Maine, New England, and around the nation.
-Here are some car accidents statistics to consider.
-If you suffer a serious injury in a motor vehicle accident and the person who caused the crash has insufficient insurance, or no insurance at all, it will be very difficult for you to recover the money you will need to move forward.
+If you suffer a serious injury in a motor vehicle accident and the person who caused the crash has insufficient insurance or no insurance at all, it will be very difficult for you to recover the money you will need to move forward.

 In this article, we examine the risks posed by underinsured and uninsured motorists.
 We also give you some specific steps you can take to make sure you have protection against the damage done by these drivers.